scientific-python/scientific-python.org/content/summits/developer/2024/_index.md

 ---
-title: 2024 Developer Summit – June 3-5 – Seattle, WA
+title: 2024 Developer Summit
+subtitle: |
-subtitle: The Second Scientific Python Developer Summit
+  The Second Scientific Python Developer Summit
+  3-5 June 2024 – Seattle, WA
 summary: |
   The second Scientific Python Developer Summit (June 3-5, 2024) will be hosted by the eScience Institute at the University of Washington.
 The week-long summit will bring together forty participants, who will develop shared infrastructure for libraries in the Scientific Python ecosystem.
 authors: ["Brigitta Sipőcz", "K. Jarrod Millman", "Stéfan van der Walt"]